FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 This page allows the Secretary of State to select which statewide contest, and which countywide contests to audit.
 This information will be published to the County Dashboard when the selections have been made.
+On this same page the Secretary of State may select contests for full hand counts.

 ![State Contest Selection Screenshot](./screenshots/ContestSelection.png)